namangupta9/blockchain/README.md

 # Simple Blockchain

-*A simple implementation, for personal educational purposes.*
+*A basic Python implementation of a blockchain data structure for personal education, designed to illustrate the fundamentals of concepts including decentralization, transaction linking, cryptographic hashing, asymmetric encryption, and block mining.*

 ## Departures from Reality (Or, Room for Improvement)
 Normally, a merkle root is included in the block, for purposes of verifying the validity of block transactions